 NOAA uses a combination of satellite imagery and water samples of the algae species Karenia brevis collected from the field by local partners, to forecast the location and intensity of red tide events.
 Satellite imagery is a key tool for detecting blooms before they reach the coast, verifying bloom movement, and forecasting potential respiratory irritation.

 The conditions reports for red tide in Florida and Texas are available to the public and give the daily level of respiratory irritation forecasts by coastal region.
 NOAA also issues HAB bulletins that contain an analysis of ocean color satellite imagery, field observations, models, public health reports, and buoy data.
 The bulletins also contain forecasts of potential Karenia brevis bloom transport, intensification and associated respiratory irritation based on the analysis of information from partners and data providers.
 These bulletins are primarily issued to public health managers, natural resource managers, and scientists interested in HABs.
 A week after the HAB bulletin is issued; it's posted to the Bulletin Archive where the public can access it.
-Resource managers and decision makers can request a bulletin subscription online.

 Red Tide in Florida and Texas is caused by the rapid growth of a microscopic algae called Karenia brevis.
 When large amounts of this algae are present, it can cause a harmful algal bloom (HAB) that can be seen from space.
 NOAA issues HAB forecasts based on satellite imagery and cell counts of Karenia brevis collected in the field and analyzed by NOAA partners.